ArthurVinidaily/arthur-assignement/README.md

 ### Algorithm

-The algorithm takes a string of article sizes (e.g., "163841689525773") and optimally packs them into cartons, minimizing carton usage.
+The algorithm takes a string of items sizes (e.g., "163841689525773") and optimally packs them into cartons, minimizing carton usage.
 It is a bin packing problems.
 We have tested 4 classics "heuristiques" algorithms : Next fit (which is the classic one), First FIT, Best Fit and Worst Fit.
-The "exact" algorithms like linear regressions have been implemented because not very appropriate for our use case.
-Here are the optimization factor and complexity for these algorithms:
+"Exact" algorithms like linear regressions have been implemented because not very appropriate for our use case.
+Here are some optimization factors and complexity for these algorithms:
 | Algorithm       | Approximation Guarantee | Worst Case Complexity      |
 |-----------------|-------------------------|---------------------------|
 | Next-fit (NF)   | ≤ 2*OPT - 1             | O(L)                    |